Using the voice assist function (Google app)

-By using the Google App feature that comes with the Android smartphone, you can speak to the headset’s microphone to operate the Android smartphone.
+By using the Google app feature that comes with the Android smartphone, you can speak to the headset to operate the Android smartphone.

-On the Android smartphone, select [Settings] — [Apps].
-A gear icon appears in the top-right corner of the display.
-Select the gear icon, then [Default Apps] — [Assist & Voice input] — [Assist App], and then set [Assist App] to the Google App.
+On the Android smartphone, select [Settings] - [Apps], then select the gear icon appeared in the top-right corner of the display.

-The operation above is an example.
+The above procedure is an example.
 For details, refer to the operating instructions of the Android smartphone.

 Note: The latest version of the app may be required.

-For details on the Google App, refer to the operating instructions or support website of the Android smartphone, or the Google Play store website.
+For details on the Google app, refer to the operating instructions or the support website of the Android smartphone, or the Google Play store website.

-When the Android smartphone is in standby or playing music, keep to touch the sensor panel to activate the Google App.
+- When the Android smartphone is in standby or playing music, hold your finger to the touch sensor control panel to activate the Google app.

-Make a request to the Google App through the headset’s microphone.
+- Make a request to the Google app through the headset.

-After activating the Google App, when a certain time has passed without requests, a beep will sound and the Google App will be deactivated
+After activating the Google app, when a certain time has passed without requests, the Google app will be deactivated.

-- The Google App cannot be activated when you say “OK Google” through the headset’s microphone even when the Android smartphone’s [OK Google] setting is on.
+- The Google app cannot be activated when you say “Ok Google” even when the Android smartphone’s “Ok Google” setting is on.